ThreatQuotient Enables Companies to Scale Security Operations Through Effective and Efficient Use of Threat Intelligence

 - Scaling the ecosystem with the ThreatQ Integration Framework

 In the last 12 months, ThreatQuotient has taken additional steps to partner with more industry peers, and recently announced that the ThreatQ Platform is now available in AWS Marketplace.
-ThreatQuotient’s mission is to enable cybersecurity teams to optimise threat detection, investigation, and response.
-Additionally, as it has focused on extending its ecosystem, earlier this year it announced its membership in the Electricity Information Sharing and Analysis Centre’s (E-ISAC) vendor affiliate program.
-This partnership marks a significant step forward in fortifying the cybersecurity defences of North America's electricity grid against evolving threats.
+ThreatQuotient’s mission is to enable cybersecurity teams to optimize threat detection, investigation, and response.
+Additionally, as it has focused on extending its ecosystem, earlier this year it announced its membership in the Electricity Information Sharing and Analysis Center’s (E-ISAC) vendor affiliate program.
+This partnership marks a significant step forward in fortifying the cybersecurity defenses of North America's electricity grid against evolving threats.

 To learn more about the latest integrations and features available within the ThreatQ Platform, request a demo or visit our ThreatQ v6 resources for more information.